 Thankfully, the furnace flame sensor is one of the system’s easiest components to find and clean.
 Even if the part needs to be replaced for whatever reason, many flame sensors aren’t all that expensive to replace.
 Though the sensor is an important part, checking to see if you have a dirty flame sensor can often be the first thing that many HVAC technicians say to start troubleshooting with.

 Today’s article will show you what you can do to get clean furnace flame sensor components the next time you find that your furnace isn’t working.
-In the case that your sensor is clean and you can’t seem to find the issue, you can call Clover Services for help no matter the time of day.
+In the case that your sensor is clean and you can’t seem to find the issue, you can call Clover Contracting for help no matter the time of day.

 What does a furnace flame sensor do?